-This slouchy beanie style is available in 3 colors: mint, oatmeal and black.
+This slouchy beanie style is available in 3 colors: mint, black and oatmeal.
 Contains different colored knitted threads for a confetti feel, with a leather Headbands Of Hope label.
 For every item sold, a headband is donated to a child with cancer.

 Headbands of Hope founder Jess Ekstrom exudes positivity.
 She founded her business while still living in her college dormitory.